mgambill/vue-starter/README.md

+# What is this?

+I got tired of always running vue create then going in and making a bunch of modifications before I could actually start coding.
+So this is my personal starting point.
+Its created from vue-cli@4 and adds the pug plugin.
+I've added a few common files and configurations to fit my needs.

 ## Getting started

-Since this repo is meant to be a starting point, its recommended you use the following command to clone the project into your own project.
+Since this repo is meant to be a starting point, it's recommended you use the following commands.
+Clone the project into your own project.
 Then remove this repo as the origin (or override with your own).

 ```
 git clone https://github.com/mgambill/vue-starter.git your-project-name